 Keeping an eye on what's going on

-Here you'll find a selection of the latest news from Forbes Wholesalers and other firearm manufacturers...
+Here you'll find a selection of the latest news and events from Forbes Wholesalers and other firearm manufacturers...

 We will attend the August show at Panthers Penrith with a range of our products to display.

 We usually load for the show on the Wednesday prior so that we can travel to Sydney on the Thursday allowing us to set up our display on Friday ready for the weekend trading.

 As space is limited for transport purposes we cannot bring our full product range but if you want to look at a product let us know early and we will bring it to the show if it is practical.